heatherissen/ADSP_script_practice/README.md

-# ADD TITLE OF OVERALL SCRIPT
+# Generate an Integrated Phenotype File for an ADSP Case/Control Analysis

-The purpose of this script is to provide users with a starting point for combining and using sample and phenotype information for a genetically unique list of whole genome samples.
-The script uses released phenotype files (case-control, family-based, and ADNI), the Sample Manifest file, and Pairwise IBD Summary file.
+The purpose of this script is to provide approved users of the Alzheimer’s Disease Sequencing Project (ADSP) dataset (ng00067) with a starting point for combining and using sample and phenotype information to generate a genetically unique list of whole genome samples to use in an Alzheimer’s Disease case/control analysis.
+The script uses phenotype files (case-control, family-based, and ADNI), the Sample Manifest file, and Pairwise IBD Summary file, all released within the ADSP dataset (ng00067).
 The PSP phenotype file is not used by default because the PSP samples are not included in the 36k WGS recommended analysis list.
 These files will be combined into one output file that will contain a list of genetically unique samples with sample and phenotype information for each sampleID.

 ## Setup Instructions